-My performance of drag would be in some way gendered because as an assigned female, growing up as a woman, this project was to explore a confident trans nonbinary persona.
-I deeply considered how I would present this persona, whether as a queen or a king or in another form, but the " King " performance is important because it is my exploration beyond normative womanhood.
-10 (N. Bonczek, communication personnelle, 25 juillet 2021)
+My performance of drag would be in some way gendered because as an assigned female, growing up as a woman, this project was to explore a confident trans\ nonbinary persona.
+I deeply considered how I would present this persona, whether as a queen or a king or in another form, but the "King" performance is important because it is my exploration beyond normative womanhood.
+(N. Bonczek, personal communication, July 25, 2021).